Five of the seven wonders of the ancient world are Greek

 Lighthouse of Alexandria: Guiding Mariners Safely

-The Lighthouse of Alexandria, constructed on the island of Pharos in the 3rd century BC, was a towering beacon that guided sailors safely into the bustling port of Alexandria.
-Standing around 330 feet tall, it was one of the tallest man-made structures of its time.
-Its design included a large burning fire at its summit, which illuminated the night sky and served as a navigational aid.
+Built on the island of Pharos in the 3rd century BC, the Lighthouse of Alexandria was a monumental beacon guiding sailors into the bustling port.
+Soaring approximately 330 feet high, it ranked among the tallest man-made structures of its era.
+Its design featured a massive burning fire atop, illuminating the night and aiding navigation for seafarers.

 Mausoleum at Halicarnassus: A Monument to Love

-The Mausoleum at Halicarnassus, built in the 4th century BC, was a grand tomb erected for Mausolus, the satrap of Caria, and his wife Artemisia.
-It showcased an exquisite blend of Greek, Egyptian, and Lycian architectural styles.
-This monument was adorned with intricate friezes and sculptures, and its design influenced later structures, particularly in the realm of monumental tombs.
+In the 4th century BC, the Mausoleum at Halicarnassus arose as a grand tomb for Mausolus, the satrap of Caria, and his wife Artemisia.
+It melded Greek, Egyptian, and Lycian architectural styles, boasting intricate friezes and sculptures.
+Its design left a lasting impact on later structures, especially monumental tombs.

 Temple of Artemis at Ephesus

-The Temple of Artemis at Ephesus, a remarkable testament to ancient architecture, was dedicated to the Greek goddess Artemis.
-This majestic temple was characterized by its 127 impressive Ionic columns and intricate friezes.
-Tragically, it met its demise through natural disasters but was reconstructed even more grandiosely.
-Though Alexander the Great admired it and sought to rebuild it, his dream remained unfulfilled.
-Today, its scattered ruins stand as a testament to its historical and cultural significance.
+The Temple of Artemis at Ephesus, an architectural marvel, honored the Greek goddess Artemis.
+Its grandeur lay in 127 Ionic columns and intricate friezes.
+Despite natural disasters, it was rebuilt even more splendidly.
+Alexander the Great admired it and aimed to reconstruct it, but his ambition went unrealized.
+Today, its scattered ruins attest to its historical and cultural importance.

 In conclusion, the five of the Seven Wonders of the Ancient World attributed to Greece represent an enduring legacy of Greek architectural and artistic prowess.
 These awe-inspiring structures continue to capture the imagination of people worldwide, providing a glimpse into the remarkable achievements of the ancient Greeks and the enduring allure of their creations.